 We obviously hope that you are happy with our work.
-If you are not, then of course please raise the problem in the first instance by telephone or correspondence with the partner with overall responsibility for your work or, if you prefer, with our complaints partner, Sandi Simons (email@example.com).
-You could also submit a complaint on the European Commission’s Online Dispute Resolution Platform.
+If you are not, then of course please raise the problem in the first instance by telephone or correspondence with the partner with overall responsibility for your work or, if you prefer, with our complaints partner, Sandi Simons (firstname.lastname@example.org).
 All solicitors must attempt to resolve any problems as may arise with their services so it is therefore important that you raise any concerns with us immediately.
 In order to ensure that complaints are dealt with promptly, fairly and effectively, we have in place a complaints procedure as outlined below.
 In the unfortunate event that you do wish to make a complaint, you will be informed how the complaint will be handled and given an indication about the timescale for the complaint being dealt with.
 We will not charge you in relation to dealing with your complaint.

 We are committed to providing a high-quality legal service to all our clients.
 If however you wish to make a complaint (which may include a complaint about your bill) then the procedure is as detailed below.
 Clients are told of our complaints procedure in their Retainer Letter.

-- Complaints should be made in the first instance to either the partner responsible for the matter in question (“the Matter Partner”) or, if you prefer, to Sandi Simons (firstname.lastname@example.org), the Partner who has been designated to deal with such issues (“the Designated Partner”).
-If you are unable to resolve the complaint with the Matter Partner, then he or she should refer it to Sandi Simons, (or if Sandi Simons is the Matter Partner, to Louis Castellani).
-You could also submit a complaint on the European Commission’s Online Dispute Resolution Platform.
+- Complaints should be made in the first instance to either the partner responsible for the matter in question (“the Matter Partner”) or, if you prefer, to Sandi Simons (email@example.com), the Partner who has been designated to deal with such issues (“the Designated Partner”).
+If you are unable to resolve the complaint with the Matter Partner, then he or she should refer it to Sandi Simons, (or if Sandi Simons is the Matter Partner, to Rhys Llewellyn).

 - The Designated Partner will send a response to you acknowledging the complaint within two business days of her/him receiving it.
 At the same time, we will record the complaint in our central register.